Monroe County, Iowa

 Monroe County Soil & Water Conservation District Board

-From Left to Right around the table: Mervin McDanel, Don Niebuhr, Joe Pyle, Bob Scott, Marvin Wirtjes, Jim Nelson; not pictured, Colleen Putnam
+From Left to Right around the table: Mervin McDanel (past Chairperson), Don Niebuhr, Joe Pyle, Bob Scott, Marvin Wirtjes, Jim Nelson; Not pictured: Colleen Putnam, Diana Williams

 Joe Pyle, Co-Treasurer

 The Monroe County Soil and Water Conservation District is managed by five elected commissioners.
 Commissioners are elected by the voters of Monroe County to serve on the board for a 4-year term.
 Only an eligible voter residing in Monroe County is qualified for this Office.
 The election for commissioner is nonpartisan so candidates do not have to declare an affiliation with any political party.

 Although the duties of a commissioner can be challenging, it can also can be very rewarding.
 Board members address the natural resource & water quality issues that are most critical in the county.
 Technical assistance is provided by the and Iowa Department of Agriculture and Land Stewardship-Division of Soil Conservation and Water Quality (IDALS-DSCWQ) as well as the USDA-Natural Resources Conservation Service (NRCS).

 Commissioners attend one regular board meeting each month.
 They also have opportunity to attend several informational and educational meetings throughout the year.
 Commissioners are reimbursed for mileage and qualified meal expenses that are incurred.
 Additional educational meetings are optional but are usually rewarded with a valuable information and an opportunity to meet other conservationists and at times, legislators.

 As a commissioner, your role will include establishing conservation priorities, resolving soil loss complaints, establishing acceptable soil loss limits, publishing an annual report, approving soil conservation plans, and assisting in the management of district funds and personnel.